 Date

 Name

 Address

-Citizenship Race Birthdat e
+Citizenship Race.
+Birthdate

-Birthplace Sex Age
+Birthplace SexAge

-Denominational Affilia ation
+Denominational Affiliation 1

-Local Church Member ership
+Local Church Membersh ip

-Single Married l Divorced Number o f children
+Single Married Divorced Number of children

-Have you the financia al means to go throu igh school?
+Have you the financial m eans to go throug gh school?

-Schools attended bey what years?
+b San Francisco, Çalifornia what years?

 Degrees received

-How long have you been a Christian?
+How long have you been n a Christian?

-What Christian work
+What Christian work hav

-Do you feel called to Christian service as s a life work?
+Do you feel called to Ch ristian service as a life work?

-When do you plan to enroll?
+When do you plan to en roll?

-What, principally, is your purpose in con ning to this Ser minary?
+What, principally, is you r purpose in com ning to this Seminary?

 Are you licensed, ordained, or a lay worker?
 What type of Christian service do you plan to follow?
 What housing accommodations do you desire?
-If you have ever used tobacco or alcoholic beverage, state when the habit was broken State your attitude toward worldly amusements (dancing, theater, gamblers' cards) Has there been any former marriage of either you or your wife?
-Check the following: ☐ Enclose \$10.00 for application fee.
-(This applies on your tuition if you become a student.) ☐ Three references. ☐ Picture of applicant enclosed and, if married, one of applicant's family.
+If you have ever used tobacco or alcoholic beverage, state when the habit was broken State your attitude toward worldly amusements (dancing, theater, gam- blers' cards) Has there been any former marriage of either you or your wife?
+If so, give details on separate sheet.
+Property of Hamilton Square Baptist Church San Francisco, California Give name and address of your pastor and two other references: Check the following: □ Enclose \$10.00 for application fee.
+(This applies on your tuition if you become a student.)
+Three references. □ Picture of applicant enclosed and, if married, one of applicant's family.
 Transcripts received.
 Mail application to